Trump advisers clash over 'bloody nose' strike on North Korea

 And it's that tension that was on display when Cha's nomination was pulled.

-"It seems that there are divisions within the administration," Bruce Klinger, a former CIA officer and a senior research fellow at the Heritage Foundation, told CNN's Brooke Baldwin Wednesday.
+"It seems that there are divisions within the administration," Bruce Klingner, a former CIA officer and a senior research fellow at the Heritage Foundation, told CNN's Brooke Baldwin Wednesday.

 "As the SecDef has stated there are a wide range of military options available to the President but it is important to note that this is still a diplomatically led effort," Pentagon spokesman Lt.
 Col. Chris Logan told CNN.
 "As far as specifics go we will not discuss operational details or potential military options."